nodejs/build/doc/meetings/build-wg-meeting-2020-01-21.md

 * Node 14, build infra requirements
   * Richard to create issue and tag for agenda.

-* Ashley, should we do membership?
+* Ashley, should we audit membership?
   * Agreed, Ashley will start the membership review process.

 ## Q&A, Other